-Effective September 1, 2021, the notice you provide to the Texas Attorney General must report the number of Texans that you have notified of the breach by mail or email.
+Effective September 1, 2023, Texas law requires that all reports be submitted to the Texas Attorney General electronically using the Data Breach Report provided by the OAG.
+The report to the AG must specify the number of Texans that the business or organization has notified of the breach by mail or email.

-How do I provide this required Data Breach Notice to the Texas Attorney General’s Office?
+How do I submit the required Data Breach Report to the Texas Attorney General’s Office?

-You may fill out the Data Breach Notice form provided and submit it electronically.
+Fill out the Data Breach Report form and submit it electronically.

-Before you fill out the form, here is what you need to know:
+Before you fill out the report form, here is what you need to know:

-- The system can NOT save your form, so you will need to complete it in one sitting.
+- The system can NOT save your report form, so you need to complete it in one sitting.

-- To prepare, you can preview the form.
+- To prepare, you can preview the Data Breach Report form.

 - Do NOT hit the “back” button on your browser, or your submission will be cleared.

-- Your data breach notice is potentially an open record.
-This means that members of the general public may file an open-records request to obtain a copy of your completed form.
+- Your completed Data Breach Report is potentially an open record.
+This means that members of the general public may file an open records request to obtain a copy of your completed report form.

-- If you experienced more than one breach, please submit a separate data breach notice for each.
+- If your business or organization experienced more than one breach, please submit a separate Data Breach Report for each.

-- If you are a consumer who wants to report a breach or to provide information, do NOT fill out this form and instead provide information using this complaint form: Consumer Complaint Form .
+- If you are a consumer who wants to report a breach or to provide information about a breach, please do NOT fill out this report form.
+Instead, submit your information via a complaint form.

-What happens after I submit my completed Data Breach Notice form?
+What happens after I submit my completed Data Breach Report?

 The Consumer Protection Division of the Attorney General’s office will contact you with follow up questions, if any.

-For your convenience, review the Texas Identity Theft Enforcement and Protection Act, or Texas House Bill 3746.
+For your convenience, review the Texas Identity Theft Enforcement and Protection Act.

 If you have questions about how the law applies to you or need interpretations of the law, please consult with your attorney.
 The Office of the Attorney General may not serve as your lawyer or provide you with legal advice or interpretations of the law.